 Dopamine is definitely essential in the learning process.

-Bringing something new to your French learning path or setting up a reward system are excellent ways to increase dopamine.
+Bringing something new to your French learning path is an excellent ways to increase dopamine.

 Your coach’s advice :

 – Vary the types of activities around French and make learning as enjoyable as possible by adapting it to you and your preferences.

 The brain organizes information in the form of a network: all information is linked together like a big spider’s web.

 We all have an incredible amount of information already stored in our brains.